Akxsh65/skills-communicate-using-markdown/index.md

 ```python
 my_var = "Hello, world!"
 ```
+- [ ] Turn on GitHub Pages
+- [x] Outline my portfolio
+- [x] Introduce myself to the world
+- [ ] start working on projects
+- [ ] collaborate with many people

-added headings (1,2,6) along with bold,italic and a combination of both added an image with alt text added codeblocks
+added headings (1,2,6) along with bold,italic and a combination of both added an image with alt text added codeblocks added list